 Reanimation of cryopreserved strains is done using in vitro fertilisation (IVF) using the latest and most efficient IVF techniques.
 We can then either maintain your reanimated strains on site or ship to your chosen facility.

 Supported by Phenomics Australia, the Australian Phenome Bank (APB) is both a physical repository and a database of genetically modified mouse strains used in medical research in Australia.
-The APB operates as a national infrastructure partnership between ANU, Monash and the ARC and provides essential banking and distribution of mouse strains in Australia.
+The APB operates as a national infrastructure partnership between ANU and Monash and provides essential banking and distribution of mouse strains in Australia.
 The services of cryopreservation, storage, reanimation, distribution and importation are streamlined into packages to lower costs and protect research.

 The APB was established and is still generously supported by the Australian Government (NHMRC and NCRIS).
 It safeguards and maximises the value of the enormous investment in creating mouse strains for medical research.
 Centralised repositories are essential if the valuable mouse strains and models that have been developed are to be securely preserved and fully exploited.
 Ensuring the ongoing availability of these mouse strains preserves the investment made in creating and characterising them and creates a global resource of enormous value.